SnootyMonkey/Falkland-CMS/index.md

 * You need fine granular security
 * You are trying to organize, curate and present a very small collection (just dozens of items)

+### A word about standards.

+If there is one thing the world of digital cataloging is not short of, its acronyms and standards.
+It seems there is enough for everyone to have a standard of their own!

+Falkland CMS embraces standards, and takes a flexible, but opinionated and pragmatic approach to them.
+Standards are very important... and very plentiful.
+Falkland CMS remains as flexible as possible so you can use the metadata and interoperability standards most relevant to you.
+At the same time, Falkland CMS takes an informed, pragmatic and opinionated approach, using widely supported general standards as defaults.
+If you aren't a card carrying metadata geek, you won't need to make confusing choices from the dizzying amount of potentially relevant standards to utilize Falkland CMS.

 ### Who is using Falkland CMS?

 Falkland CMS was created to support [Falklandsophile](http://falklandsophile.com), the complete guide to resources about the Falkland Islands.
 This is where the name for Falkland CMS came from.